leonp/leonp.github.io/_drafts/2017-08-13-ship-early-but-its-difficult.md

 Replacing a mature product with something that might change from day to day poses a particular challenge, especially when a large proportion of your users are over 50 and distrust new technology at the best of times.

 Taking things away from users is always problematic.
 You can mitigate this by making little changes often, and developing a website over an app helped as deploying any changes involved updating the site rather than dozens of client installs.
+But I'm not sure how well this process fits into mature products with mature users, which may have influenced my somewhat cagey approach to shipping a true MVP.

 ## User testing isn't as good as user using